phetsims/phet-info/doc/phet-software-design-patterns.md

 (3) Suggested to use "configuration" as the pattern name.

-(4) Best Practices Point 4: Is this handled by PhET_Core/merge.js validateMergableObject() line 61-62?
+(4) Best Practices Point 4: Is this handled by PhET_Core/merge.js validateMergableObject() assertion?

 ## Prototypal Inheritance